Biden pressures House Republicans on debt limit in campaign-style speech

 While in New York on Wednesday, Biden, who formalized his reelection campaign on April 25, also was holding a pair of fundraisers.

 AP Writer Josh Boak reported from Washington.
-AP Congressional Correspondent Lisa Mascaro contributed to this report.
+AP Congressional Correspondent Lisa Mascaro and White House Correspondent Zeke Miller contributed to this report.